-- rehearse and present music using technical control, expression and stylistic understanding in at least two works (solo or ensemble), which demonstrate knowledge drawn from their investigation of music organisation - create music works/responses that demonstrate their understanding of different approaches to musical organisation and reflect on the creative process - describe how music is organised in at least two music examples, responding to music characteristics in a range of music excerpts and identifying how music is organised, and identifying, recreating and documenting music language concepts presented in context and in isolation
+- Students should be able to rehearse and present music using technical control, expression and stylistic understanding in at least two works (solo or ensemble), which demonstrate knowledge drawn from their investigation of music organisation.. - Students should be able to create music works/responses that demonstrate their understanding of different approaches to musical organisation and reflect on the creative process. - Students should be able to describe how music is organised in at least two music examples, responding to music characteristics in a range of music excerpts and identifying how music is organised, and identifying, recreating and documenting music language concepts presented in context and in isolation.

-- rehearse and present music using technical control, expression and stylistic understanding in at least two works (solo and/or group), describing how they intend to convey specific musical effect(s) - create short music works/responses that exhibit their understanding of different approaches to musical effects and reflect on the creative process - identify the ways performers and creators convey effect in music, and they should be able to identify, recreate and document music language concepts in context and isolation
+- Students should be able to rehearse and present music using technical control, expression and stylistic understanding in at least two works (solo and/or group), describing how they intend to convey specific musical effect(s). - Students should be able to create short music works/responses that exhibit their understanding of different approaches to musical effects and reflect on the creative process. - Students should be able to identify the ways performers and creators convey effect in music, and they should be able to identify, recreate and document music language concepts in context and isolation.